 Finally, on the largest scale, Ørberg et al. investigated the role of canopy-forming algae in the subarctic intertidal.
 Ascophyllum seaweeds were shown to facilitate higher species richness and recolonization by increasing habitat surface and complexity and modifying environmental stressors such as extreme temperature or desiccation.
 In the context of climate change, Ascophyllum nodosum's distribution range is expected to shift northwards, thus promoting the northward colonization of intertidal fauna in the Arctic.

 From microscale hydrodynamic forces affecting sedimentation to allelic variation, invertebrate biodiversity, and the colonization of new habitats, the many impacts of aquatic canopies on the broader environment constitute a burgeoning area of research.
 Our understanding of what these canopies are, how they function, and how they influence entire ecosystems is rapidly expanding.
 Cross-disciplinary initiatives, including those presented in this topic, will continue feeding this momentum and lead us to new and important insights.

-Received: 28 Sep 2019;
+Received: 28 September 2019; Accepted: 29 October 2019;

-Copyright: © 2019 Samson, Ghisalberti, Adams, Reidenbach, Long, Shavit and Pasour.
+Copyright © 2019 Samson, Ghisalberti, Adams, Reidenbach, Long, Shavit and Pasour.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.